Calvin Johnson (musician): Solo career

 Concurrent with his activity with Dub Narcotic Sound System, Johnson began performing solo shows under his own name.
 Calvin's solo material was a marked contrast to the upbeat rock of Halo Benders and the funk-soul of DNSS, as it allowed him to explore mournful blues, folk, & gospel elements.

 His first solo album, What Was Me, is an introspective album about love, loss, and death.
 While some songs employ simple nylon-string guitar accompaniment, many feature only Johnson's voice.
 It also contains duets with Beth Ditto of The Gossip and Mirah.

 His second album, Before the Dream Faded..., is more varied.
 It includes collaborations with a variety of northwest indie luminaries.
-The songs cover an odd range of subjects, such as the size and color of hearts, Lucifer, and falling in love.
+The songs covers various subjects, such as the size and color of hearts, Lucifer, and falling in love.

 His third album Calvin Johnson & The Sons of the Soil is a career-spanning collection of re-recorded songs with a band consisting of Kyle Field, Adam Forkner, and Jason Anderson, documenting that ensemble's 2003 West Coast touring lineup.

-His fourth album A Wonderful Beast, is true to Johnson's long established vocal and poetic style with a more contemporary production value created in part by the records producer Patrick Carney of The Black Keys who also worked as a one-man backing band of guitars, drums, bass, and keyboards.
+His fourth album A Wonderful Beast, is similar to Johnson's long established vocal and poetic style with a more contemporary production value created in part by the records producer Patrick Carney of The Black Keys who also worked as a one-man backing band of guitars, drums, bass, and keyboards.

 His fifth album, Gallows Wine, is an eclectic collection of songs reflecting this singular environment including “Pink Cadillac”, written by Johnson when he was 16.
-The title song ”Gallows Wine” rips psycho psychedelic, poetic license intact.
-“Crazy Legs” is a Gene Vincent class act celebrating our sock population and “Orange Aid” melts downtown no WAV.
+The title song ”Gallows Wine” has psychedelic elements.
+“Crazy Legs” is a song with a style similar to Gene Vincent, and “Orange Aid” melts downtown no WAV.
 Calvin Johnson traveled to Columbus, Mississippi to record Gallows Wine with the combo Hartle Road at their Pompeii studio.
 Columbus, in Lowndes County, is the childhood home of Tennessee Williams (just down US Route 45 from White Station, birthplace of Howlin’ Wolf).